 Also players can block the view of the camera.
 Radio signals, like UWB, go in part around the players.
-Meaning obscuring the ball from the antenna by placing your hand about 30 cm in front of the antenna does not significantly effect the ranging result.
-Blocking in a similar way a camera, will take that camera out of action, leaving less cameras to use.
+Meaning obscuring the ball from the antenna by placing your hand about 30 cm in front of the antenna does not effect the ranging result.
+Blocking in a similar way the cameras, takes these out of action, leaving less cameras to use.